micahflack/homepage/index.md

 ---

-> Only put off till tomorrow what you are willing to die having left undone.
+> Picaso: Only put off till tomorrow what you are willing to die having left undone.
 >
-> Pretty much everything then.
+> Me: Pretty much everything then.